MOvi996/HLCV/README.md

 # HLCV - High-Level Computer Vision

 This is a combined repository that starts from
-  - processing visual data with classical techniques and goes on to deep-learning concepts like
+  - processing visual data with classical technique

+and goes on to deep-learning concepts like

   - MLPs and CNNs for object identification,
   - Vision Transformers and CNN-LSTMs for image-captioning.